 DTLS Binding

 The DTLS binding for CoAP is defined in Section 9 of [CoAP].
 Datagram Transport Layer Security (DTLS) [RFC6347] is a long-lived session based security solution for UDP.
-It provides a secure handshake with session key generation, authentication, data integrity and confidentiality.
+It provides a secure handshake with session key generation, mutual authentication, data integrity and confidentiality.
 DTLS is also used for authorization on individual CoAP resources.
 A LWM2M implementation MUST support the Pre-Shared Key mode of DTLS with Cipher TLS_PSK_WITH_AES_128_CCM_8 [RFC6655] as defined in Section 9.1.3.1 of [CoAP], and in addition MAY support Raw Public Key or Certificate modes as defined in Section 9.1.3.2 and 9.1.3.3 of [CoAP], respectively.

-An LWM2M client and server SHOULD keep a DTLS session in use as long as possible (even across sleep cycles).
+An LWM2M Client and Server SHOULD keep a DTLS session in use as long as possible (even across sleep cycles).

 Editor’s Note: Decide if Raw Public Key would be a more suitable MUST IMPLEMENT security mode for LWM2M.